neuronets/trained-models/add_model_instructions.md

 - Share GitHub URLs for the `model_card.yaml` and `spec.yaml` files.
 These files must be named as specified.
 For more information, refer to [this documentation](https://github.com/neuronets/trained-models/blob/master/docs/spec_file.md) and [card documentation](https://github.com/neuronets/trained-models/blob/master/docs/model_card.yaml).

 ### 6. Sample Data
-- Upload a Google Drive direct download URL pointing to the sample dataset used to test the model.
-Follow the URL structure: ```"https://drive.google.com/uc?id=<FILEID>&confirm=t"```
+- Upload a direct download URL pointing to the sample dataset used to test the model (Google Drive, Github Raw, etc.).
+If you need to upload multiple datasets, zip the files and paste the download link here.
+Follow the URL structure if using Google Drive: ```"https://drive.google.com/uc?id=<FILEID>&confirm=t"```

 ### 7. Model Config (Optional)
 - Provide a GitHub URL to your model's config file if you use one.
 This is optional but should be from GitHub.